-More and more brands are looking to escape margin pressure and take control of the rich customer experience and build new value, offering a more authentic brand experience based in intricate knowledge of their consumers.
+More and more brands are looking to escape margin pressure and take control of the rich customer experience through direct-to-consumer marketing – hoping to build new value, offering a more authentic brand experience based in intricate knowledge of their consumers.

 And it’s not reserved for new, agile startups.
 Legacy giants like Nike have picked up on the trend and put significant emphasis on becoming more direct-to-consumer in 2019.

 But to succeed, brands need clear purpose and a realistic path to scale.

 The KPIs and metrics are different, as are some key skills.
 Most of all, brands need really deep consumer insight to create a truly differentiated value proposition – and then have the ability to drive the right kind of high lifetime-value consumers through digital channels.

 Here, we’ll delve into the DTC trend, exploring not only how brands can grab a piece of the pie, but why it can be such a successful strategy to reach today’s consumers with exactly what they expect.

 What is Direct-to-Consumer Marketing and Why are Brands Doing it?

 With DTC marketing, brands promote a product or service straight to their target consumers, forgoing traditional intermediary channels such as third-party retailers, whether that’s the bricks-and-mortar or ecommerce kind.

 It allows businesses to own their entire purchase journey, rather than just the product, and to behave more like a tech operator, testing and learning with valuable new first-party data.

 While DTC is nothing new – in fact, it traces back to catalogues distributed in the 15th century – it’s picking up new speed in 2019, and many brands are joining the fray.